krishnaanaril/Notes/Books/FunctionalProgrammingInCsharp.md

 - Like objects, collections should also be immutable, so that existing collections are never altered, but rather new collections are created with the desired changes.
 - Immutable collections can be safe as well as efficient, because an updated version shares much of its structure with the original collection without affecting it.

+## Chapter 10 - Event sourcing: a functional approach to persistence

+- The traditional functions of a relational DB are the CRUD operations: create, read, update, and delete.
+The functional approach to data storage is CRA: create, read, append.

 ## Others